Travel Wifi: Access

 Users can auto-obtain wireless connectivity using Dynamic Host Configuration Protocol (DHCP)-IP addressing.
-Upon launching their Internet browser, subscribers are redirected to a captive portal homepage where they can either sign up for a new account, or logon to an existing account.
+Upon launching their web browsers, subscribers are redirected to a captive portal homepage where they can either sign up for new accounts or logon to existing accounts.
 Android and iOS mobile apps for Sapphire data plans are also available.

 Technology

 In each area of operation, technicians position a satellite earth station and erect and operate a main communication tower.
 Sectoral flat panel antennas affixed to the main tower provide 360-degree coverage for up to three square kilometers.
 A point-to-multi-point or terrestrial fiber optic backbone distributes and allocates bandwidth throughout the combat living areas.
 Each communication tower transmits an encrypted “invisible” signal through the use of licensed frequencies to commercial-grade wireless router antennas and wireless access points located throughout each US base.
 Data is encrypted between the company's hosts using the Advanced Encryption Standard (AES)-256 encryption algorithm.
 Sapphire mobile Wi-Fi devices are designed for 4G LTE speeds.